show-o-atakun/easy_sheet_io/README.md

 ```

 ## Another tips
-Daru is powerful, but it has some bugs.
+Daru is powerful, but it has not been maintained for a long time, and has some bugs.
 To avoid them, I try deploying some wrappers in it.
 All you need is to call easy_sheet_io.
 For example, adding new column (vector) with operator []= may cause some unexpected behaviors, so method addvec is helpful instead of it.

 ```ruby